layiDavidA/DE10Lite-FSM-DG23/README.md

 # FSM-DG23

+This dice game is implemented on the DE10-Lite FPGA.
+Players take turns rolling a 6-sided die and may either add the roll to their score or pass.
+The objective is to reach a score as close to 23 as possible without exceeding it.
+Special rules are handled in hardware: if a 6 is rolled, it is automatically added regardless of switch input.
+If both Add and Pass are activated, the game checks for a 6; otherwise, the score is rejected.
 Top Level Quartus Schematic [split into sections]

 Inputs:

 <img width="629" alt="Screenshot 2025-07-09 at 10 11 43 PM" src="https://github.com/user-attachments/assets/cd04117a-8d64-4336-9c01-39c7ec31311d" />